projectcalico/calico/networking/ipam.md

 ---
 title: IP address management
 canonical_url: '/networking/ipam'
-description: Learn the additional IP allocation flexibility and efficiency of Calico IPAM, how to interoperate with legacy firewalls using IP address ranges, and how to advertise Kubernetes service IPs, and more.
+description: Calico IPAM is flexible and efficient.
+Learn how to interoperate with legacy firewalls using IP address ranges, advertise Kubernetes service IPs, and more.
 show_read_time: false
 show_toc: false
 ---